Computer Model Selections

 Additional Options

-New MacBook and MacBook Air models with 8 GB or more (16GB recommended) of memory and AppleCare+ may be supported as secondary/research computers, but are not available for primary computer replacement.
+MacBook Air models with 8 GB or more (16GB recommended) of memory and AppleCare+ may be supported as secondary/research departmental computers but are not available for primary workstation replacement.

-iMacs and some other Dell Latitude, OptiPlex, and Precision models are available but are priced individually at the time of purchase and are considered a custom order.
+iMacs, Mac Mini and various Dell Latitude, OptiPlex, and Precision models are available but are priced individually at the time of purchase and are considered a custom order.

 Ask us about tablets, 2-in-ones, all-in-ones, and alternate configurations.
 Please understand that not all models will be supported or sponsored by the College, or eligible for primary replacement funding.